spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-query.md

 <%(#Expandable title="What constraints can I use?")%>

-To learn more about what the available constraints, see:
+To learn more about the available constraints, see:

 * [Available constraints]({{urlRoot}}/modules/qbi-helper/intro-to-qbi#constraints)
 * [`Constraint` API reference]({{urlRoot}}/api/query-based-interest/constraint)